ControlCplusControlV/Golem-Image-Classifier/README.md

 - A .tar.gz archive containing validation images, important to note these images must be directly inside the archive, not a subdirectory within it

+Returns "Model Successfully Trained" in stdout

 Example - "train train.tar.gz valid.tar.gz"

-Returns a message when the model training is completed

 ## Modifying for Personal/Business Use

 If you plant to modify this for personal or business use, use a dataset with the same format as shown in /service/dataset and zip it up in .tar.gz, then use the demo.py script as a example to base your script to off/modify it.
+THe vgg16.h5 weights can be changed for other neural nets with minimal modification as neural net is initialized from the weights, but optimizations are for vgg16 so you will encounter irregularities/errors

 ### Questions?